Privatecoder/seplos-mqtt-remote-rs485/README.md

 For **multiple packs** (only):

 1. To connect multiple packs while using CAN to connect to your Inverter, you need to split the Master's CAN-port into CAN+RS485.
-The CAN-part of this port, i.e. Pin 4+5, connects to the inverter, the RS485-part, i.e. Pin 7+8, connects to the slave's PIN 1+2 and is then daisy chained to all subsequent slaves. **It is strictly necessary to make sure that the RS485-part of the CAN-port does NOT have any connection to your inverter!**
+The CAN-part of this port, i.e. Pins 4+5, connects to the inverter, the RS485-part, i.e. Pins 7+8, connects to the slave's Pins 1+2 and is then daisy chained to all subsequent slaves. **It is strictly necessary to make sure that the RS485-part of the CAN-port does NOT have any connection to your inverter!**

 For **a single pack** (only):